biosustain/set_up_grasp_models/README.md

 At this point only the model checks are working fully, though.

+### Model checks
+ - `check_met_rxn_order`: checks if the order of reactions and metabolites in all sheets is consistent with the order in the stoichiometry matrix.
+ - `check_kinetics_met_separators`: in the kinetics sheet for columns where cells can have multiple values, makes sure these values are not separated by a comma, semi-colon, or dot.
+ - `check_balanced_metabolites`: checks if metabolites that are both consumed and produced in the stoichiometric matrix are marked as balanced and the other way around.
+Checking for mass balances is more accurate though.
+ - `check_flux_balance`:  when all fluxes are specified in the measRates sheet, check if all metabolites are mass balanced (well, the ones that are marked as balanced in the mets sheet).
+ - `check_thermodynamic_feasibility`: given a dictionary representing a GRASP input file, it checks if the reaction's dG are compatible with the respective fluxes.
+It works both when all fluxes are specified in measRates and when robust fluxes are calculated for a fully determined system.
+If the fluxes are not fully specified not the system is fully determined, it doesn't work.

 ## Documentation

 The documentation for the API can be found at [https://set-up-grasp-models.readthedocs.io/](https://set-up-grasp-models.readthedocs.io/).